Blog Customer FeedbackWhat are Release Notes? Definition, Examples & How-to Guide

 Each entry typically includes the version number, release date, and a categorized list of changes that can include:

-• Added (for new features)
+- Added (for the latest features)

-• Changed (for updates to existing features)
+- Changed (for updates to existing features)

-• Fixed (for bug fixes)
+- Fixed (for bug fixes)

-• Removed (for deprecated features)
+- Removed (for deprecated features)

 Text file

 The text file format is the most straightforward method for documenting software release notes.
 Simply put, it's a text document that lists changes in reverse chronological order, with the newest updates at the top.
+You'll typically see this in mobile app platforms such as Google Play Services.

 For each update, you should include the version number, a concise description of the change, and any other pertinent details.
 This format is universally accessible, making it easy for anyone to create and read.